 Thank you for considering opening your heart and home to a homeless dog!

 All dog visits require a submitted, processed application and scheduled appointmentAppointments are required to ensure we have a designated staff person and space available (see details below).
 Appointments are typically 30 minutes to 1 hour in length.
+Walk-in visitors may view dogs on the television at the dog adoption desk and staff may be available to answer any questions.
+(Sorry we do not allow walk-throughs in the kennel area as it increases stress on the dogs).
+Some of our available dogs are in foster homes and not on-site at the shelter.

 • You must be 21 years of age or older to adopt a dog